 I’ve been looking at ‘attributions’ – whether the evidence for works listed on this site being by Annie stands up to scrutiny.
-Reassuringly, 120 out of the 128 works for which there are images are well-evidenced, either clearly signed, having sound exhibition records, originating from collections in Annie’s family or her artistic or suffrage friends, or other good evidence.
+Reassuringly, 120 out of the 128 works for which there are images are well-evidenced, either appropriately signed (and this noted in historic records), having sound exhibition records, originating from collections in Annie’s family or her artistic or suffrage friends, or having other good evidence.

 Of the remaining eight, four are very much in Annie’s style so I’m happy to stay with the auction house or gallery determinations, but four others are more problematic:

 Maternité – Portrait of a boy – Portrait of a lady – Bluebell Wood

 Maternité resembles Annie’s style and the building frieze detail is the same as in An Italian Mother and Child, which makes me reasonably confident it is by Annie.
 However, the execution of the woman’s face doesn’t have her usual vitality.
 It may have been reworked and the expression ‘deadened’, perhaps by Annie herself when her eyesight was failing.
 The painting (location unknown) looks like it needs a good clean, which might help determination.

 Portrait of a boy (surrounded by gold) has been well discussed.
 It is frustrating that no trail of attribution is given in catalogues, in spite of auction houses stating categorically that it is by Annie.
 I sincerely hope this untraced work reappears in some context in the not too distant future.